PyThaiNLP/LEKCut/README.md

 If you has trained custom your model from deepcut or other that LEKCut support, You can load the custom model by ```path``` in ```word_tokenize``` after porting your model.

-- How to train custom model ith your dataset by deepcut - [Notebook](https://github.com/rkcosmos/deepcut/blob/master/notebooks/training.ipynb)
+- How to train custom model ith your dataset by deepcut - [Notebook](https://github.com/rkcosmos/deepcut/blob/master/notebooks/training.ipynb) (Needs to update ```deepcut/train.py``` before train model)

 ## How to porting model?